lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 1. Find an area to build
 2. Get a sleeping bag and stash down
-3. Build a starter base and add a key lock / code lock
+3. Build a starter base
 4. Craft a furnace

 There's a lot more to it than this and I'll go into detail below.